Enerplus Corporation (ERF) Shares Plummet Below 1-Year High

 Is It Worth Investing in Enerplus Corporation (NYSE: ERF) Right Now?

-The price-to-earnings ratio for Enerplus Corporation (NYSE: ERF) is 3.92x, which is above its average ratio.
-Moreover, the 36-month beta value for ERF is 2.18.
-Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Enerplus Corporation (NYSE: ERF) is above average at 3.82x.
+The 36-month beta value for ERF is also noteworthy at 2.18.
+There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 3 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Enerplus Corporation (ERF) is $20.70, which is $4.01 above the current market price.
-The public float for ERF is 215.11M and currently, short sellers hold a 1.69% of that float.
-On April 19, 2023, ERF’s average trading volume was 1.20M shares.
+The average price estimated by analysts for ERF is $21.23, which is $4.34 above than the current price.
+The public float for ERF is 215.11M, and at present, short sellers hold a 1.69% of that float.
+The average trading volume of ERF on April 26, 2023 was 1.23M shares.

 ERF’s Market Performance